alan-turing-institute/asg-research-communications/README.md

-# AI for Science and Government (ASG) Community and White Paper project
+# AI for Science and Government (ASG) Communications Outputs project

-Welcome to the [AI for Science and Government (ASG)](https://www.turing.ac.uk/research/asg) Community and White Paper project repository. 🎉
+Welcome to the GitHub repository linking communications outputs developed to communicate about the research projects, outcomes and real-world impact from the [AI for Science and Government (ASG)](https://www.turing.ac.uk/research/asg) research programmes. 🎉

 ASG was an integrated research programme at [The Alan Turing Institute](https://www.turing.ac.uk/) that aims to demonstrate – via a diverse range of activities organized and presented as an integrated whole – how AI and data science can be used to effectively address significant societal challenges and transform health, science, engineering, and government.
 The project

-The ASG Community and White Paper project engaged researchers at the Turing to collaborate, exchange knowledge and showcase their work through a series of white papers and supporting communication outputs about the ASG projects.
+The communications outputs listed in this repository were develped with the contributions from the researchers, showcasing their work through a series of white papers and supporting communication outputs about the ASG projects.

 ## Vision